By DeVry University

 - Get outside and exercise.
 Exercise is a known stress reliever.
 It also boosts the immune system and therefore contributes to overall wellness.
 Adding regular exercise to your schedule will help you feel better and increase your mental clarity.

 - Organize your workspace.
 It's easy to get sidetracked when working from home.
-You might procrastinate because you want to check some household chores off of your to-do list or simply because there are other people to chat with and activities to do in your home.
-The best method to stay focused is by creating a space where you work.
+You might procrastinate because you want to check some household chores off of your to-do list or simply because there may be other people to chat with and activities to do in your home.
+The best method to stay focused is by creating a dedicated space where you work.
 This can be anything from a corner of your bedroom or a set office space.
 Resist the temptation to do anything but work in the space once it has been designated as your go to work or learning spot.